AlyceBrady/ramp/README.md

 with Zend 2, which is a completely redesigned version of the Zend Framework.

+Ramp also uses Michel Fortin's PHP Markdown Lib 1.3, which depends on PHP 5.3, for converting Markdown text to HTML.

 ### INSTALLATION ###

 Please see INSTALL.txt.
 (Under construction...)